 - E3 - Standard license plan, covers all basic features and core secure and compliance, medium prize

 - E5 - Full feature set, advanced security and compliance products, cost intense

 Some specific features are only available through dedicated add-on licenses and are not covered through any license bundle.

-I have put a green border around all licenses that are especially important for the Enterprise Mobility + Security suite and are often featured on Oceanleaf.ch.
+Especially the blue marked Enterprise Mobility + Security suite are often featured on Oceanleaf.ch.

 As you can see, there are lots of combinations of different plans.
 In reality, we mostly see that companies have the Microsoft 365 license, which includes the three sub-plans.
 This also allows them to implement the most popular products as well as basic security in their cloud environment.